yuniw18/Joint_360depth/README.md

 Some of our codes are based on the following repositories: [EBS](https://github.com/gdlg/panoramic-depth-estimation), [monodepth2](https://github.com/nianticlabs/monodepth2), [Omnidepth](https://github.com/meder411/OmniDepth-PyTorch), [DPT](https://github.com/isl-org/DPT), [Non-local neural network](https://github.com/AlexHex7/Non-local_pytorch) and baselines ([HoHoNet](https://github.com/sunset1995/HoHoNet),  [Bifuse](https://github.com/Yeh-yu-hsuan/BiFuse), [SvSyn](https://github.com/VCL3D/SphericalViewSynthesis), [Omnidepth](https://github.com/meder411/OmniDepth-PyTorch)).
 We'd like to thank the authors and users providing the codes.

+Since this repo is managed/verified by myself, there may be some parts not fully checked in detail when re-organizing the codes for publication.
+Let me know if there are any problems.

 ## Changelog
 [2021-10-09 ] Release inference code and pre-trained models
 [2021-12-30 ] Release code for evaluation and additional pre-trained models
+[2022-01-12 ] Release code for training and video data (simple version)
 ## 1. Setup

 This codes are tested under PyTorch (1.7) with a single NVIDIA v100 GPU (418.56, cuda 10.0).